 Both the tilting spine and twirling-post approaches produce viable designs for DESpec, with a varying degree of R&D. In either case, R&D would be aimed at decreasing the pitch, increasing the overall light throughput, and decreasing configuration time.

-4.3 DESpec Unit Spectrographs and Optical Fibers
+4.C DESpec Unit Spectrographs and Optical Fibers

 DESpec spectrographs will separate the light into component wavelengths and focus it onto CCDs.
 The key elements driving the optical design of the spectrographs are the wavelength range, the required spectral resolution, and the diameter of the optical fibers carrying the light from the focal surface.
 To accommodate 4000 fibers, each of 10 spectrographs must accept ~400 fibers.
 There are several options for the physical location of the spectrographs: they could be mounted off-telescope or, if sufficiently small and light-weight, they could be mounted near the top of the telescope and arrayed around its upper ring to minimize fiber length and thereby increase the throughput of the instrument.
 The off-telescope option for the location of the spectrographs has the feature that the fiber positioner provides a new versatile facility for CTIO.
 The part of DESpec up to the DESpec spectrographs can be used as-is (perhaps with the upgrade of adding an ADC) to feed other spectrographs that the observatory or the user community may wish to install, enabling a generic wide-field spectroscopic capability in the southern hemisphere.
 Off-telescope spectrographs can be maintained and upgraded without disrupting telescope operations.